kahlan/kahlan/docs/README.md

 ?>
 ```

 `$this->_start` is the timestamp in micro seconds of when the process has been started.
-If passed to reporter, it'll be able to display some accurate execution time.
+If passed to reporter, it'll be able to display an accurate execution time.

-**Note:** `'myconsole'` is an arbitrary name, can be anything.
+**Note:** `'myconsole'` is an arbitrary name, it can be anything.

 Let's run it:
 ```php